mende1/mende1/README.md

 :books: Computer Science student at Federal University of Bahia (UFBA), Brazil.

-I am also volunteer at the Junior Enterprise of Computing Science InfoJr of UFBA ([@InfoJrUFBA](https://github.com/InfoJrUFBA)) :green_heart:
+I am also volunteer at the Junior Enterprise of Computing Science InfoJr of UFBA ([@InfoJrUFBA](https://github.com/InfoJrUFBA)), Infrastructure and Security Manager :green_heart:

 ---